CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Building a security organization **

 The institution must set up a security organization that governs the roles and responsibilities for the information security of OT infrastructure and components.
-The safety organization should consider all parties involved in the operation of OT components (eg manufacturer, integrator / machine builder, outsourcing partner, third party vendor, physical security specialist, production and maintenance manager).An overall information security officer in OT must be designated and known within the organization.
+The safety organization should consider all parties involved in the operation of OT components (eg manufacturer, integrator / machine builder, outsourcing partner, third party vendor, physical security specialist, production and maintenance manager).
+An overall information security officer in OT must be designated and known within the organization.
 In the following, this is referred to as ICS Information Security Officer.
 In larger institutions, an information security officer should also be designated for each installation, alternatively per component type / layer / zone.

 In this case, both a security organization for the entire institution can be built and operated, which includes the areas of Office IT and OT, or separate security organizations for the two areas.
 To exploit synergies and avoid planning mistakes and risks, close cooperation between the OT and Office IT experts must take place.
 Which structure is suitable for an organization depends strongly on the existing structures and well-established processes in an institution.
 The decisive factor is that a flow of information and knowledge takes place in both directions and that those responsible in each area are taken seriously.
 For this, both sides have to be open to the particular peculiarities of the other area and, to avoid misunderstandings, consider the culture and language of the other side.
 A dual head (Information Security Officer / ICS Information Security Officer) can be a useful solution in some institutions, if the division of tasks and interfaces are clear and clarified in writing.